andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

   source: "https://unsplash.com/photos/jtiQCAAzLYY"
 ---

 Adding and deploying new columns to an existing Active Record model is often straightforward.
-Typically the first deployment runs your migrations and then new code that uses the new database column is released afterward.
+Typically the first deployment runs your migrations, and then new code that uses the recently-added database column is released afterward.

 However, when removing a column you can more easily generate problems.
 Active Record caches database columns when it spins up a Rails application.
 When the column is removed from the database table it causes exceptions until your app reboots or redeploys.